In this article

 - Mark them all “Must Have”

-- Go straight to Panic Mode
+- Go straight to the Panic Mode page

 - Do the first task.
 Just the first one.